Consumers could pay price if railroads, unions can't agree - NewsBreak

 WASHINGTON —The U.S. Department of Education announced on Tuesday an extension of the pause on student loan repayment, interest, and collections, according to a media release from the agency.
 The extension will alleviate uncertainty for borrowers as the Biden-Harris Administration asks the Supreme Court to review the lower-court orders...

-FCC bans import, sales of certain Chinese tech over ‘unacceptable risk to national security’
+FCC bans import, sale of certain Chinese tech over ‘unacceptable risk to national security’

 The Federal Communications Commission (FCC) has banned the import and sale of certain Chinese technology equipment that it determined poses “an unacceptable risk to national security.”.
 FCC Commissioner Brendan Carr said in a statement on Twitter that the commission’s unanimous decision is the first time in U.S. history that...